kangk1204/Octopus-toolkit2/doc/guide.rst

 ___________

 .. note::
-    1. Select Analysis -> Peak Calling in the Menu bar.
+    1. Select the Analysis tab -> Click the Peak Calling function in the Menu bar.
-    2. Select the resulting folder generated by analyzing public data or private data.
+    2. Select the output folder (Result/GSExxxxx) in the Result directory which is generated by Octopus-toolkit.
-    3. Add information about each sample in the peak calling table.
+    3. Add information of each sample in the peak calling table.
-    4. Click the Run button in the peak calling table.
+    4. Click the Run button.

-Start analyzing peak calling
+Peak calling anlaysis
 ____________________________

 .. image:: _static/Guide/7.Peak_Calling_Start.png

-The peak calling is the process of identifying the region of the mapped read to the genome.
+The purpose of the peak calling anlaysis is to identify regions enriched by mapped reads.
-Peak calling process of Octopus-toolkit can't perform RNA-Seq analysis in NGS-Seq.

-Peak calling will detect the region of the read mapped on the genome, so you need to complete the alignment process in advance.
-Therefore, in order to use peak calling, you must complete at least one sample of the data analysis.
-(Public or Private)
+In order to perform the peak calling analysis, you must have the Octopus-toolkit output folders.

-1. Select Analysis -> Peak Calling in the Menu bar.
+1. Select the Analysis tab -> Click the Peak Calling function in the Menu bar.
-2. Select the resulting folder generated by analyzing public data or private data.
+2. Select output directories generated by the Octopus-toolkit.

 Peak calling table
 __________________

 .. image:: _static/Guide/8.Peak_Calling_Table.png

-The Peak calling table consists of a table that stores sample information, a sample input window, and a table option window.

-To use the peak calling, select the sample you want to analyze in the sample window and click the insert button.
-And then, Add Control and Style information for the selected sample After selecting the inserted sample.

-If Control data associated with the sample exist in the analyzed result, Octopus-toolkit will not automatically identify the Control data, so you will need to add Control information for the sample.
+To run the peak calling analysis, please select output folders (Result/GSExxxxx).
+Then, fill in the blanks using the Table Option functions.

 * ``Control``

-To use Input or IgG seqeuencing related to sample, as a control, this option allows you to select Input or IgG sequencing.
+If available, please select an appropriate control (IgG or input) per sample to filter out the background noise.
 (Recommended)

-Control information can be selected only for the sample included in the resulting folder.

 * ``Style``

-Peak calling process has specific analysis method about seq type of each sample.
+Based on experimental types, you can select a predefined paramter (by HOMER) for the Peak calling process.

 .. list-table::
    :widths: 10 10 20